neurosnap/mudicom/README.rst

 A python package that validates, reads, and extracts images from a DICOM file.

-This python package requires GDCM with the python wrapper
+This python package requires GDCM with the python wrapper for reading the dicom file and dicom3tools for dicom validation.

 Quick How To
 ------------